gravitational/careers/challenges/systems/challenge-2.md

 The interview process will start with you receiving an invite to a private Slack channel.
 That channel will contain the interview panel.
-You can ask them about the engineering culture, work and life balance, or anything else that you would like to learn about Teleport.
+You can ask them about the engineering culture, work-life balance, or anything else that you would like to learn about Teleport.

 Before writing any actual code, we ask that you write a brief design document.